Ángela Becerra: Her work

 In 2008, Becerra published Amor con A (Villegas Editores) in Colombia, a collection of poems printed in a limited edition that gathers the beginning, life and death of love.

 Ella que todo lo tuvo (She, who had it all) (Planeta Group, 2009), a psychological novel, is the story of a writer who suffers an accident and never writes again.
 In her intention to feel alive again, the writer creates an enigmatic character, a Donna di lágrima, a silent woman adored by men.
 No one will recognize her as the sad and lonely writer who restores old books in Florence and falls in love with a mysterious book keeper.
 This book got the Planeta-Casa de America Award in 2009.

 In 2013 Becerra published Memorias de un sinvergüenza de siete suelas (Memoires of a Seven Soles Scoundrel) (Planeta Group), a novel full of emotional contrasts set in the most glamorous and traditional Seville.
 It is the story of Francisco Valiente, a casanova of the 21st century who dies suddenly.
 During his funeral, his wife and his lover will tell his scattered life; what they do not know is that the dead is also listening and will have much to say in that funeral.

 Her most recent novel Algún día (Someday, today) (Planeta Group, 2019), is based on a real event that took place in 1920 in Colombia, and in which she tells the story of Betsabé Espinal, who at the age of twenty-three becomes the heroine of one of the first feminist strikes in history.
 The book has been awarded with the XXIV Fernando Lara Novel Award.

 Ángela Becerra writes regularly for various international media and platforms.
 She has been guest speaker to events as relevant as Hay Festival.

-Very few people know her as an active creator in other fields.
-Some art curators value her approaches to photography, drawing, painting, sculpture and theater, recognizing a powerful aesthetic universe.
+She has also worked in other artistic fields, including photography, drawing, painting, sculpture, and theater.
+Some curators have commented on her work across these media.